CkCreative/ai-code-terminal/README.md

 [![CI](https://github.com/drmhse/ai-code-terminal/actions/workflows/pr-tests.yml/badge.svg)](https://github.com/drmhse/ai-code-terminal/actions/workflows/pr-tests.yml) [![Coverage Status](https://coveralls.io/repos/github/drmhse/ai-code-terminal/badge.svg?branch=main)](https://coveralls.io/github/drmhse/ai-code-terminal?branch=main)

 The modern development workflow is shifting back to the terminal, now supercharged by AI agents like Claude Code, Qwen-Code, and the Gemini CLI.
 Heavy, resource-intensive IDEs are no longer a prerequisite for productive coding.
-All you need is a shell.
+All you need is a powerful, integrated terminal environment.

-ACT is the bridge to this new paradigm.
-It is a self-hosted, sovereign environment that gives you a persistent, root-level shell accessible from any browser, on any device.
-It is built for the developer on the go, who values speed, control, and the power of a minimal-footprint, AI-driven workflow.
+ACT is a lightweight, terminal-centric web IDE that bridges the gap between a simple shell and a full-featured development environment.
+It provides a self-hosted, sovereign workspace with full shell access within a secure, isolated container environment.
+Built for developers who value speed, control, and the power of a minimal-footprint, AI-driven workflow.

 ![Node.js](https://img.shields.io/badge/Node.js-18+-blue)
 ![Docker](https://img.shields.io/badge/Docker-Ready-blue)